The best prices for official DELL PowerEdge R760 servers in Ukraine.

-The SSD resource on NAND flash memory is determined by the number of write and erase cycles that the drive can withstand in its life cycle.
-Regardless of the type of memory, the name of the manufacturer and the SSD controller, such internal processes as garbage collection and write amplification are involved in the degradation of NAND cells.
-The most effective way to extend the service life of solid-state drives is to increase the area of service cells, overprovisioning.
+The lifespan of an SSD based on NAND flash memory is determined by the number of write and erase cycles that the drive can withstand in its life cycle.
+Regardless of the type of memory, manufacturer, and SSD controller, NAND cell degradation is caused by internal processes such as garbage collection and write amplification.
+The most effective way to extend the life of solid-state drives is to increase the area of service cells, overprovisioning memory.

 Garbage collection ( GC)

 NAND memory is divided into blocks, which are divided into pages.
-It is impossible to directly write data to the flash memory at the physical address.
-The SSD controller writes updated data to free pages, marking the output as invalid.
+It is impossible to write data directly to flash memory at a physical address.
+The SSD controller writes updated data to free pages, marking the original ones as invalid.
 The address translator redirects the logical addresses of updates to new physical addresses.
-It is not possible to delete a page with data that has lost relevance (garbage), only a whole block.
-In order to free, make available to the OS the memory space under the invalid data, it is necessary to first move the valid data of the neighboring pages of the freed block to pages in another block.
-This is GC, the process of collecting valid data into working blocks followed by erasing garbage ones.
+It is impossible to erase a page with data that has lost its relevance (garbage), only an entire block can be erased.
+To free up, make available to the OS the memory space under irrelevant data, you must first move the valid data of the adjacent pages of the block being freed to pages in another block.
+This is GC, the process of collecting valid data into working blocks with subsequent erasure of garbage.

 Write amplification ( WA)

-When there are few free blocks as the SSD fills up, each write operation leads to a series of data movements by the controller - to collect them into consistent blocks and carve out a reserve of space by removing garbage.
-As a result, the volume of writing to the flash memory cells (including copying of valid data during GC) can be many times greater than the volume of the host's write package.
-The gain of the WA record is the ratio of these volumes.
+When the SSD fills up and there are few free blocks, each write operation causes a series of data moves by the controller to assemble them into consistent blocks and clear space by garbage collection.
+As a result, the amount of writing to flash memory cells (including copying real data during GC) can be many times greater than the amount of sending a host write.
+WA write gain is the ratio of these amounts.
 It depends on the workload profile.
-As a rule, random writing of short fragments multiplies records much more than sequential writing of large ones: random access data is more fragmented, and more operations are required to collect scattered small garbage.
+As a rule, random writing of short fragments multiplies writes much more than sequential writing of large ones: random access data is more fragmented, more operations are required to collect scattered small garbage.

 Overprovisioning ( OP)

-For the freedom of maneuver of the "garbage collector", an OP area is allocated from the general SSD memory space, accessible to the SSD controller, but inaccessible to the host.
-This reserve of NAND service cells is used as a staging area for GC data migration, wear leveling, and dead cell replacement.
-The SSD manufacturer assigns the OP size itself, reducing the capacity of the SSD user.
-There are generally accepted denominations (like 256GB or 240GB), but there can be any:
+To allow the garbage collector freedom of maneuver, an OP area is allocated from the total SSD memory space, accessible to the SSD controller but inaccessible to the host.
+This reserve of service NAND memory cells is used as an intermediate field for moving GC data, leveling wear, and replacing broken cells.
+The SSD manufacturer itself assigns the OP size, reducing the user capacity of the SSD.
+There are generally accepted denominations (such as 256GB or 240GB), but they can be any:

 0% |